LIVING ON THE WILD SIDE

 Range: 55 miles

-Stealth Bikes hails from Melbourne, Australia.
-Being surrounded by rugged terrain, they make bikes that can conquer the local dirt.
-The brand was started in 2008 when Stealth’s founder John Karambalis combined his 30 years of engineering, design and off-road experience to create the original Stealth Bomber.
+Stealth Bikes hails from Melbourne, Australia, and manufactures e-bikes that are designed to conquer the local dirt.
+The brand started in 2008 when Stealth’s founder John Karambalis combined his 30 years of engineering, design, and off-road experience to create the original Stealth Bomber.
 The B-52 is an evolution of that bike.
-You can actually ride this bike almost legally in Eco mode, as it drops the top speed and the output of the hub motor to 1000 watts.
-We say “almost,” because the legal limit in the U.S. is 750 watts for public roads.
+You can ride it almost legally in Eco mode, as it drops the top speed and the output of the hub motor to 1000 watts.
+We say “almost,” because the legal limit on public roads in the U.S. is 750 watts.

 Price: $10,400